-My journey with the guitar began many years ago with a cheap instrument rented from a small local music store.
+My journey with the guitar began many years ago with a cheap rental instrument.
 I can still picture it now: a banged-up acoustic, spray painted Candy-apple Red, with strings so high my fingertips ached whenever I played it.
 The sound — as if trying to outdo the bad color — was horrible.
-And yet there was something about the guitar that captivated me and so I stuck with it.
+And yet there was something about the guitar that captivated me, so I stuck with it.

-Several guitars later and midway through high school I finally bought a good instrument — a Martin D-28 acoustic.
-It was at this point that my life began to revolve around practicing and jamming with friends.
-Occasionally we even got up the courage to perform in public.
-After high school I took my most-prized possession with me when I attended Ohio University.
+In high school I bought my first good guitar — a Martin D-28 acoustic.
+It was at this point that my life began to revolve around practicing and jamming with friends and after high school I took my most-prized possession with me when I went to college in Athens, Ohio.

-The music scene in Athens in the mid 1970s was “happening.”
-There were lots of musicians to hang out with and an equally large number of places to perform.
+The music scene at Ohio University in the mid-70s was vibrant.
+There were lots of musicians and an equally large number of places to perform.
 I was so captivated by what was going on that the following year I dropped out and began performing in local bars and restaurants.
-Making a living as a musician in a small college town, however, wasn’t quite as easy — or as glamorous — as I imagined and after a couple of years of just scraping by I decided to look for a job with a better income.
+The life of a struggling musician in a small college town, however, wasn’t quite as easy — or as glamorous — as I imagined and after a couple of years of just getting by I decided to look for a job with a better income.

-Upon completing a training program in Vermont for wallpapering, I returned to Ohio and established my own home decorating business.
-Several years later I moved to northern California where I again started my own business and played guitar in local restaurants and other venues.
-Suffering from California Burn-Out, I moved back to NW Ohio in the late 80s and enrolled at BGSU, eventually earning a degree in Liberal Studies in 1992.
+Upon completing a training program for wallpapering on the East coast, I returned to Ohio and established my own home decorating business.
+Feeling restless, I moved to California where I operated my home decorating business and played guitar in local restaurants and other venues.
+In the late 80s, I moved back to NW Ohio and enrolled at BGSU, eventually earning my degree in 1992.

 Throughout the 90s I worked in a number of teaching-related jobs and soon discovered how much I enjoyed helping people grow.
 I’ve worked as an instructor in adult education at both BGSU and the Whitmer Technical Training Center in Toledo.
-At BGSU I taught adult learners how to build their own computers and how to use them; at Whitmer I taught an adult math class for auto workers entering the apprenticeship program.
 I’ve also worked as a math tutor in an after-school program called Champions for Children in Port Clinton and have tutored junior high and high school students in math.
-I have an avid interest in Tai Chi and have taught classes in Bowling Green, Perrysburg, and Port Clinton.
+I practice Tai Chi and have taught classes in Bowling Green, Perrysburg, and Port Clinton.